How Does Dementia Start? Causes And Risk Factors

 Are you or a family member living with dementia?

-Treatment and support for dementia patients
+Treatment and support for Alzheimer's disease and dementia patients

 Treatment for dementia can be multifaceted and may involve a variety of medications, physical therapy, and psychotherapy techniques.
 After an initial diagnosis, a doctor or dementia specialist may prescribe approved medications to slow the progression of dementia, as well as medications to improve cognition and address other symptoms.
 Medication may be one of the first steps in the treatment process, and a doctor can work with a patient to monitor side effects and efficacy.